How Much Does Adoption Cost?

 For more information on financing an adoption or on adoption grants, please click here.

-Lifetime Adoption also suggests that you consider the availability of the Federal Adoption Tax Credit.
-This can help you with the costs of adoption and is currently set at $14,080 per child.
+Lifetime Adoption recommends that adoptive families consider the availability of the Federal Adoption Tax Credit.
+This can help with the costs of adoption and you can learn more on the IRS website.
 There’s lots of fine print, so it’s a good idea to do some research.

 “Tax benefits for adoption,” the IRS writes, “include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion from income for employer-provided adoption assistance.
 The credit is nonrefundable, which means it’s limited to your tax liability for the year.
-However, any credit in excess of your tax liability may be carried forward for up to five years.
-The maximum amount (dollar limit) for 2019 is $14,080 per child.”
+However, any credit in excess of your tax liability may be carried forward for up to five years.”

 The credit can be applied to offset adoption costs such as legal fees, adoption program fees, home study costs, and other expenses.